MehdiMamas/MehdiMamas/README.md

 Full Stack Web Developer
 ------------------------

-I have been working as a full-stack software engineer at ExtPower since 2019
+I have been working as a software engineer at ExtPower since 2019

 * ✉️  You can contact me at [mehdimamasxd@gmail.com](mailto:mehdimamasxd@gmail.com)
 * 🤝  I'm open to collaborating on web apps, browser extensions...etc